DiamondLightSource/blueapi/docs/how-to/configure-logging.md

 If Graylog is enabled, logs will be forwarded to whichever Graylog instance the configuration addresses.
 By default this is the main Diamond instance, which can be accessed via [graylog.diamond.ac.uk](https://graylog.diamond.ac.uk/)

-If your BlueAPI server is running on the cluster, stdout is likely being forwarded to the above Graylog instance.
+If your BlueAPI server is running on the Diamond cluster, stdout is likely being forwarded to the above Graylog instance.

 # Log Message Structure